MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 A Postulate for the Thermodynamical Entropy of the Dynamic Memory
 -----------------------------------------------------------------

-We propose to solve our difficulties by the following heuristic (actually quite esotherique) construction.
+We propose to solve our difficulties by the following heuristic (actually quite esoterique) construction.
-Instead of considerng that the computer interacts with the dynamic memory, we consider that nature is *as if* the computer was interacting with the phase space.
+Instead of considering that the computer interacts with the dynamic memory, we consider that nature is *as if* the computer was interacting with the phase space.
 The variables stored in the DM represents one state in the phase space, but since it could be any, the computer behaves in a way that would do the job for any state in the phase space.
-We considere therefore that it is a reasonable argument to say that the behaviour of the computer is related phase space and not related one particular representent.
+We consider therefore that it is a reasonable argument to say that the behavior of the computer is related phase space and not related one particular representant.
 The computer behaves as if it was reconstructing many MRI images at the same time.
 Instead of discussing endlessly how realistic or not that argumentation is, we propose here one implementation of that idea and we will pragmatically try to see what are the implications.

-In analogy to the isothermal compression of an ideal gas, we will consider that the computer is compressing a portion :math:`\Omega^{(0)}` of phase space by iterating the map :math:`\Phi` that dictates the evolution of the iterative MRI reconstruction algoritme.
-We chose :math:`\Omega^{(0)}` to be the region of phase space where there is a non-zero probabiliy that our initial value :math:`\omega^{(0)}` is chosen.
+In analogy to the isothermal compression of an ideal gas, we will consider that the computer is compressing a portion :math:`\Omega^{(0)}` of phase space by iterating the map :math:`\Phi` that dictates the evolution of the iterative MRI reconstruction algorithm.
+We chose :math:`\Omega^{(0)}` to be the region of phase space where there is a non-zero probability that our initial value :math:`\omega^{(0)}` is chosen.
 For convenience, we will like to think of :math:`\Omega^{(0)}` as a proper closed convex set.
 We recall that it contains the attractor :math:`\mathcal{A}` of the dynamical system.
 We define the set